Identifying a potential organ donor

 Potential organ donor eligibility

-Once a potential organ donor has been identified, contact Transplant Québec or the organ donation liaison/resource nurse at your institution to verify the potential donor’s eligibility.
+Once a potential organ donor has been identified, contact Transplant Québec or the nurse consultant in organ donation and care partnerships/resource nurse at your institution to verify the potential donor’s eligibility.
 If necessary, Transplant Québec will speak with those in charge of the appropriate transplant programs to gauge their interest in the potential donor that has been identified.
 This consultative process leads to a decision about the patient’s eligibility as an organ donor.

 Potential organ donor eligibility is determined on a case-by-case basis